 Pennsylvania: Steel Curtain

-When in Pennsylvania and hungry for some thrills, head to Kennywood in Pittsburgh, Pennsylvania to ride Steel Curtain, the park’s newest coaster opening in July 2019.
+When in Pennsylvania and hungry for some thrills, head to Kennywood in Pittsburgh, Pennsylvania to ride Steel Curtain, the park’s newest coaster that opened in July 2019.
 A two-minute adrenaline rush, this beauty features a whopping nine inversions, one of which is touted as the tallest in the world at 197-ft.
+And if that doesn’t convince you, it also was rated as the Best New Roller Coaster of 2019 by Golden Ticket Awards.
 These are the things you can actually get for free (yes, free!) at theme parks.

 Rhode Island: Dragon Coaster